juju/docs/src/en/users-creating.md

 ## Logins and logouts

-On any given client system, each controller that shows up with `juju list-controllers` accepts a single login; a logout is necessary before logging in to the same controller.
+On any given client system, each controller that shows up with `juju controllers` accepts a single login; a logout is necessary before logging in to the same controller.
 Note that a logout of a user on one client does not affect the same user session possibly underway on a separate client.